denten-books/plain-text/0-intro.md

 in such encrypted tunnels and secure shells can anything like the digital humanities take root.

-Computational hermeneutics encourages "users" to become active thinkers, tinkerers, and makers of technology.
-It treats "binary" and "digital" environments as fluid literary systems, amenable to the construction and the deconstruction of meaning.
-I further encourage those who may have considered themselves mere "users" to apply the same critical acuity they employ in the close reading of prose and poetry to the understanding of code and machine.
-For text to render on the screen properly it must be "encoded" or "translated" from machine-transmittable code into human-readable shape.
-Encoding constitutes a primitive field of textual activity, at the crossroads of computer science and the study of literature.
-Encoding matters because how text is encoded, transmitted, and stored decides who gets to decode, to receive, and to access.

 ## 0.4 Theory and Practice